UQ-RCC/hpc-docs/guides/MPI-interactive.md

 MPI calculations should be started with `srun` as using `mpirun` (and similar) does not work and can produce some unexpected and undesired behaviour.
 Therefore the `salloc` and the `srun` part need to be done seperately for interactive MPI jobs.

-**Please note that interactive MPI should be restricted to a single node and that multi node testing can be done via the `debug` partition.**
+**Please note that interactive MPI should be restricted to a single node and that multi node testing can be done via the `debug` QoS.**

 First, the resources need to be requested via `salloc`: